 In many instances, it may be desirable to not have any seal stretch at all.
-This occurs in applications where there is no groove present, or when the hollow seal's cross-section has a wall (radial) thickness that may have a tendency to kink or buckle on the corners.
+This occurs in applications where no groove is present, or when the hollow seal's cross section has a wall (radial) thickness that may have a tendency to kink or buckle on the corners.

-In order to reduce the risk of splice failure, it is recommended that an installation stretch of 30% maximum be imposed.
-With smaller diameter seals this may become difficult, depending upon the material properties and the dimensions of the cross-section.
-The force required to stretch the seal is part specific, meaning the combined effect of the material properties, seal cross-section, wall thickness and splice surface contact area can have a synergistic effect on the required stretch force.
+In order to reduce the risk of splice failure, a temporary installation stretch of thirty percent (30%) maximum is recommended.
+With smaller diameter seals this may become difficult depending upon the material properties and the dimensions of the cross section.
+The force required to stretch the seal is part specific, meaning the combined effect of the material properties, seal cross section, wall thickness and splice surface contact area can have a synergistic effect on the required stretch force.
 Seal recovery time should be allowed into the process when high installation stretch percentages occur.

-It is also suggested that an installed ID (IP) stretch percentage of 0.5% to 3% be used for all traditional gland configurations.
-Beyond 3% the life of the seal may be reduced, and excessive strain can occur at the spliced joint.
+It is also suggested that an installed I.P. stretch percentage of 0.5% to 3% be used for all traditional gland configurations.
+Beyond 3% the life of the seal may be reduced and excessive strain can occur at the spliced joint.
 Designing in a small amount of installation stretch can assist the assembly process, holding the seal in the proper position until the mating components are in place.
 This can also reduce the possibility of seal pinching due to the presence of excess material.

-Gland Fill (Volume-to-Void Ratio)
+Gland Fill / Volume-to-Void Ratio